cyclejs-community/component-combinators/README.md

 - layout specifications (in order from top to bottom of appearance on screen)
     - header
-    - feature : we will reuse here the component from the nested routing demo (introduced in a later section)
+    - feature: we will reuse here the component from the nested routing demo (introduced in a later section)
     - footer
       - made of three groups (with miscellaneous navigation links) and a header